 The American Express Platinum Card and the Business Platinum Card are marketed as premium travel rewards cards, and one of the benefits that makes them worth their salt, especially with their recent annual fee increase, is the airport lounge access that cardholders enjoy.

 The lounge access rules on these cards, however, can get quite confusing to people trying to make use of these benefits.
-So I thought it’d be helpful to run through the eligibility rules, access fees, and guesting privileges on the Canadian-issued Amex Platinum cards so you can make the most out of the perks.
+While it’s certainly complex, it’s useful to understand the eligibility rules, access fees, and guesting privileges on the Canadian-issued Amex Platinum cards so you can make the most out of the perks.

 The complicating factor is that the benefit isn’t just simply access to one set of airport lounges.
 In reality, the Platinum cards bestow many types of lounge access, all of which are treated as part of the American Express Global Lounge Collection: